shnatya/math-fun-project/README.md

 # Description of the app

-Fun Math App is made for kids, K - 12, to practice addition, subtraction, and multiplication.
+Fun Math App is made for kids, K - 12, to practice addition, subtraction, and multiplication facts.

 # Installation
 In the repository of this app, copy information about this repository in **Code** section.
 In your terminal, type *git clone* and paste what you have copied from GitHub.

 # How to use?
 First, users have to set up **Min** and **Max** values in **Settings**.
-By default, it's set up to 1 and 100 coonvetstvenno.
-Also, they can choose an operation to practice, or by default it is offered math problems on addition.
-After pushing Start, the app will show a joke starting from the first joke from the database.
-Letters of the answer are shuffled and by solving all math problems, users will find out the answer (finish the joke).
+By default, it's set up to 1 and 100 respectively.
+Also, they can choose an operation to practice, or by default it is offered math facts on addition.
+After pushing Start, the app shows the first joke from the database.
+Letters of the answer are shuffled and by solving all math facts, users decode the answer.

 Above the question part,on the right, there ara two arrows - **backward** and **forward** - to jump to the previous and to the next joke from the database.